Skip to main content

 How to recognize and fight a lowball insurance settlement: get your own estimate, negotiate in writing, invoke appraisal, and know when the gap signals bad faith.

-Non-Renewal After a Claim: What Happens to Your Insurance After You File
+Non-Renewal After a Claim: Insurability After You File

-How filing an insurance claim affects your future insurability, CLUE reports, rate increases, California non-renewal protections, disaster moratoriums, and why fear of non-renewal causes policyholders to accept lowball settlements.
+How filing affects future insurability: CLUE reports, rate hikes, California non-renewal rules, disaster moratoriums, and why fear drives lowball settlements.

-OSHA Requirements and Building Code Upgrades as Triggers for Ordinance or Law Coverage
+OSHA and Building Code Upgrades Trigger Ordinance or Law

-When workplace safety regulations and building codes force upgrades during insured repairs, ordinance or law coverage should pay the additional costs.
-Learn how OSHA standards, Cal/OSHA requirements, and building code changes trigger coverage for increased construction costs.
+When safety regulations and building codes force upgrades during repairs, ordinance or law coverage should pay.
+How OSHA and Cal/OSHA trigger the coverage.

 Overhead & Profit: When Your Claim Should Include O&P

-Pair and Set Clauses in Property Insurance: What Happens When Only Part of a Match Is Destroyed
+Pair and Set Clauses: When Part of a Match Is Destroyed

-Understand the pair and set clause in your homeowner policy, how it applies to jewelry, furniture, cabinets, and building components, and how California matching regulations protect policyholders.
+The pair and set clause in your homeowner policy: jewelry, furniture, cabinets, building components, and California matching regs that protect policyholders.

-How PFAS contamination affects property values and insurance coverage, the new ISO PFAS exclusions appearing on policies, EPA reporting requirements, and what property owners should do to protect themselves.
+How PFAS contamination affects property values and coverage, the new ISO PFAS exclusions, EPA reporting rules, and what owners can do to protect themselves.

-Post-Disaster Fraud and Scams: Protecting Yourself After a Loss
+Post-Disaster Fraud and Scams: How to Protect Yourself

-After a disaster, scammers target vulnerable homeowners.
-Learn how to identify contractor fraud, unlicensed claim negotiators, deductible waiver schemes, and other common scams — and how to protect yourself.
+How to identify contractor fraud, unlicensed claim negotiators, deductible waiver schemes, and other scams that target homeowners after a disaster.

 Preferred Vendor Problems: When the Insurer Controls Your Repairs